 Category of Code

-Learn more about selecting Category of Code in Everyday Coding.
-This article provides definitions and tips for determining whether an office encounter is a new patient, established patient, or consult, and guidelines for reporting inpatient, observation, and emergency services.
-The quick reference chart and key points will help you to quickly and accurately select the […]
+Learn more about selecting Category of Code in Everyday Coding, updated annually.
+This article provides definitions and tips for determining whether an office encounter involves a new patient, an established patient, or a consult, and the guidelines for reporting inpatient, observation, and emergency services.
+The quick reference chart and key points will help you to quickly […]

 As Time Goes By